Skip to content

 Kingston Youth Voices

-Kingston Youth Voices is an arts education and youth apprenticeship program O+ created in collaboration with Pop-Up Gallery Group (PUGG), a local youth workforce development program run by The Department of Regional Art Workers (The D.R.A.W.).
-Apprentices are ages 16-24 and join Kingston Youth Voices for hands-on training in arts administration and large-scale public art planning and installation.
-Apprentices are paid $15-18/hour to ensure that young people across the economic spectrum have equal access to this opportunity, and work directly with O+ teaching artists; upon completion of the program, all apprentices gain access to O+ healthcare services as alumni of our program.
+Kingston Youth Voices (KYV) is an arts education and youth apprenticeship program O+ started in 2023.
+It was piloted in collaboration with Pop-Up Gallery Group (PUGG), a local youth workforce development program run by The Department of Regional Art Workers (The D.R.A.W.).
+KYV has now expanded to include other community partners who prioritize equitable access for historically marginalized youth to engage in arts education and professional development.
+Upon completion of the program, all apprentices gain access to O+ healthcare services as alumni of our programs and become eligible for paid employment in O+’s storefront, mural tour program and/or mural production.

 Kingston Youth Voices is made possible with the support of: